Herve-Nsumba/mon_28028_herve_microloanApproval_db/README.md

 BI Considerations	/docs/BI_planning.md
 Notes

-This project is developed as a capstone requirement for the PL/SQL System Development course and is designed to operate realistically in a small private lending business environment.
+This project is developed as a capstone project requirement for the PL/SQL System Development course and is designed to operate realistically in a small private lending business environment.